 Gary Cullen has been a shutterbug from an early age, thankfully just when he was discovering Citroëns.
 Here are some more amazing photos Gary took in 1971 at Citroën Canada Ltd. at their 1290 Burrard facility in Vancouver.
 These photos show both the showroom and the used car lot behind the showroom.

 Citroën brought a few GS’s into BC to gauge customer interest (we think two came in).
 Below is a 1971 Gary Cullen photo of one of these GS’s cordoned off in the Citroën Burrard Street showroom.
-These GS’s were theoretically not for sale, but we believe that they did end up being sold and we understand one still lives in Vancouver.
+We understand that Citroën received decent interest in the cars, but ultimately Citroën chose not to import them, perhaps due to the problems getting GS's approved by the Canadian authorities.
+When it came time to figure out what to do with these two GS's, Citroën did not want them sold to the public for obvious reasons, but they did allow employees to purchase them.
+Those employees in turn promptly re-sold them.
 It is likely that these cars are the same cars that showed up for sale in Vancouver newspaper classified ads in 1972 (see ads, below).

 We said earlier that of the two Citroën dealerships left in Vancouver in 1971, one would soon be gone.
 It turns out that Citroen Canada Ltd. would start to ramp down their operations in 1971, and by 1974, their flagship facility on Burrard Street was a Toyota dealership.
 Parthenon Motors then took over as the sole Vancouver dealer.
 We wonder why Citroen Canada Ltd. was ceding operation of their Vancouver dealership back to an independent business?
 Was it a cost-cutting measure?
 Or did top brass know that the end of operations in North America was near?